snowplow/documentation/docs/collecting-data/collecting-from-own-applications/python-tracker/emitters/index.md

 | `custom_retry_codes` | Custom retry rules for HTTP status codes received in emit responses from the Collector | No | dict | v0.13.0 |
 | `event_store` | Stores the event buffer and buffer capacity | No | EventStore | `None` | v0.13.0 |

+See the [`API docs`](https://snowplow.github.io/snowplow-python-tracker/) for more information on the individual parameters.
 ## What happens if an event fails to send?
 :::note New in v0.13.0
 Retry capabilities are new in v0.13.0